microsoft/unilm/README.md

 **\*\*\*\*\* ```New May, 2022```: [Aggressive Decoding](https://github.com/microsoft/unilm/tree/master/decoding) release \*\*\*\*\***

-- [x] [**Aggressive Decoding**](https://github.com/microsoft/unilm/tree/master/decoding) (May 20, 2022): Aggressive Decoding, a novel decoding paradigm for lossless speedup of seq2seq generation.
+- [x] [**Aggressive Decoding**](https://github.com/microsoft/unilm/tree/master/decoding) (May 20, 2022): Aggressive Decoding, a novel decoding paradigm for lossless speedup for seq2seq generation.
 Unlike the previous efforts (e.g., non-autoregressive decoding) speeding up seq2seq generation at the cost of quality loss, Aggressive Decoding aims to yield the identical (or better) generation compared with autoregressive decoding but in a significant speedup: For the seq2seq tasks characterized by highly similar inputs and outputs (e.g., Grammatical Error Correction and Text Simplification), the Input-guided Aggressive Decoding can introduce a 7x-9x speedup for the popular 6-layer Transformer on GPU with the identical results as greedy decoding; For other general seq2seq tasks (e.g., Machine Translation and Abstractive Summarization), the Generalized Aggressive Decoding can have a 3x-5x speedup with the identical or even better quality. "[Lossless Acceleration for Seq2seq Generation with Aggressive Decoding](https://arxiv.org/abs/2205.xxxxx)"

 **\*\*\*\*\* ```New April, 2022```: [LayoutLMv3](https://github.com/microsoft/unilm/tree/master/layoutlmv3) release \*\*\*\*\***